 Hop on Pop is a 1963 children’s book by Theodor Geisel, a.k.a.
 Dr. Seuss.
 It imparts the warning, “STOP—You must not hop on pop.”

-This is Koko and Studley, on the KROQ morning V.
+This is Koko and Studly, on the K-Rock Morning Zoo.

 Terrence McNally holds weird auditions.

-Terrence McNally is an American playwright.
+Terrence McNally (1938-2020) was an American playwright.
 Many of his works, including Kiss of the Spider Woman, Love!
 Valour!
 Compassion!, and Frankie and Johnny at the Clair de Lune, have homoerotic themes; McNally himself was involved with fellow playwright Edward Albee for several years.